mckinsey/vizro/vizro-core/docs/pages/user-guides/run.md

         ```
 - create a Python file named `app.py`.
 - type the command `python app.py` into your terminal.
-- information below will be displayed in your terminal, go to the http link.
+- information below will be displayed in your terminal.
+Copy the URL and open it in your browser.
 ```
 Dash is running on http://127.0.0.1:8050/